Minneapolis Drug Crimes Defense Lawyer

 Pretrial motions to suppress evidence illegally obtained by police is of vital importance in drug cases.
 The most common of these include:

-• Motions to Supress Evidence Obtained by an Illegal Search Warrant
+- Motions to Suppress Evidence Obtained by an Illegal Search Warrant

-• Motions to Supress Evidence Obtained by an Illegal Warrantless Search, including persons, bodily fluids, cavity searches, automobiles, homes, buildings, containers
+- Motions to Suppress Evidence Obtained by an Illegal Warrantless Search, including persons, bodily fluids, cavity searches, automobiles, homes, buildings, containers

-Marijuana lawyer, MN drug defense attorney Thomas C Gallagher has been successfully defending people from drug-related criminal charges, and related quasi-criminal matters (i.e. forfeitures, etc) in Minnesota for over 29 years.
-Gallagher has experience using defense experts to analyze forensic evidence of alleged drug identity and quantity, as well as working cases involving drug crimes investigators, detectives, and multi-jurisdictional drug task forces.
+Marijuana defense lawyer Thomas C Gallagher has been successfully defending people from drug-related criminal charges in Minnesota since 1988.
+Gallagher has experience using defense experts to analyze forensic evidence of alleged drug identity and quantity, as well as working cases involving drug crimes investigators, detectives, paid informants, illegal electronic surveillance, and multi-jurisdictional drug task forces.